 I don't care what your grandma says.)

-If you removed nails prior to bringing in a log, please tell me before I hit the ones you didn't find with the blade.
+If you removed nails prior to bringing in a log, please tell me before I hit with the blade the ones you didn't find.

 Please don't ask us to saw...